nghttp2/nghttp2/doc/nghttpx.1.rst

     Several parameters <PARAM> are accepted after <PATTERN>.
     The  parameters are  delimited  by  ";".
 The  available parameters       are:      "proto=<PROTO>",       "tls",
-    "sni=<SNI_HOST>",   "fall=<N>",  and   "rise=<N>".
-The
+    "sni=<SNI_HOST>",     "fall=<N>",    "rise=<N>",     and
-    parameter consists  of keyword, and  optionally followed by "=" and value.
+    "affinity=<METHOD>".
+The parameter consists of keyword,
+    and optionally followed by  "=" and value.
 For example, the parameter "proto=h2" consists of the keyword "proto" and  value "h2".
 The parameter  "tls" consists  of the keyword   "tls"  without   value.
 Each   parameter  is described as follows.

     The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of